russkatz/dse-k8s-local/README.md

 # DSE on Kubernetes with Local Persistent Storage
 This demo shows how to run a DSE cluster on Kubernetes using statefulsets with local persistant storage.
 As of this writing using local storage with statefulsets is in BETA.
-This is not intended for production use.
+This is not intended for actual use.

 Install 3 Ubuntu servers/VMs